uditalias/injex/website/docs/runtimes-create.md

 slug: /runtimes/create-runtime
 ---

-An Injex runtime defines the functionality needed to load modules automatically on a spcific environment (or runtime).
+An Injex runtime defines the functionality needed to load modules automatically on a specific environment (or runtime).
 As an example, the [Node runtime](/docs/runtimes/node) defines the functionality to load modules for a Node application.
 As you may see, creating a new runtime is a simple task.

-In order to create a new runtime, you'll need to inherit the `Injex` abstract class from the `@injex/core` package where most of the runtime functionality exists.
-All you need to do is to implement 2 abstract functions as you will see in a minute.
+To create a new runtime, you'll need to inherit the `Injex` abstract class from the `@injex/core` package where most of the runtime functionality exists.
+All you need to do is implement two abstract functions, as you will see in a minute.

 ## Implementation